deepadeepu/project0/README.md

 In events page I have added video background and an events calendar.For the events calendar I have used code downloaded from internet.

 In the contact us page I have used SCSS style coding.
-In this page I have added a image flip over to leave a message.
+In this page I have added color change for screen change.

 I have  changed code for screen changes and it is mobile responsive.